Buffalo, Cowboys, Railroads, Politics, Turkey Red Wheat and Highways

-Important to the agricultural growth of Harvey County were the German-speaking Mennonites who came from Russia.
+Important to the agricultural growth of Harvey County were the German-speaking Mennonite Christians who came from Russia.
 C.B.
 Schmidt, Santa Fe land agent, encouraged them to settle here, offering a good price for government-granted fertile railroad land and other amenities.
 Arriving in 1874, they saw the devastation of a drought year and the aftermath of the great grasshopper invasion.
 Nevertheless, they started farming and importing Turkey Red hard winter wheat seed that had been successful in Russia and was found to be adaptable to the Kansas climate.
 Other farmers in the county took up the practice.
 The milling of the special wheat helped make Kansas “the breadbasket of the world.”
+For stories of this era, click the on-line exhibits entitled:

 The history of the county has included “the violence of cowtown wickedness, dynamic railroad activity, and prosperous settlements of Turkey Red wheat farmers.”